-Whole Family in a Bag contains national guidance and justifications for whole family working and a range of resources and tools to support local developments.
+Whole Family in a Bag contains national guidance and justification for whole family working, as well as a range of resources and tools to support local developments.

-An effective whole family approach supports all members of a family to ensure that a young person is prevented from taking on an inappropriate caring role that negatively impacts on their own mental or physical well-being, education, access to leisure or life chances.
+An effective whole family approach supports all members of a family to ensure that a young person is prevented from taking on inappropriate caring roles that negatively impacts on their own mental or physical well-being, education, and access to leisure or life chances.

 "Children and young people do not care in isolation, they care because someone in their family has an unmet care need"

-Research finding from the governments Family and Young Carers Pathfinder Programme (Turning around the lives of families with multiple problems link), which aimed to develop local responses to the needs of families with multiple and complex social, economic, health and child problems, showed significant improvements in nearly half of families supported.
+Research findings from the Government's Family and Young Carers Pathfinder Programme (Turning around the lives of families with multiple problems link), which aimed to develop local responses to the needs of families with multiple and complex social, economic, health and child problems, showed significant improvements in nearly half of families supported.

-For those families were inappropriate caring was identified as a concern evidence showed that on exit from the Pathfinders three fifths (60%) showed overall improvements in their situation an for nearly a third (32%) all concerns were removed.
+For those families where inappropriate caring was identified as a concern, evidence showed that on exit from the Pathfinder Programme three-fifths (60%) showed overall improvements in their situation and for nearly a third (32%) all concerns were removed.

-Emerging national guidance and legislation is supporting a whole family, joined up approach to support for families with multiple and complex needs, particular where a child is at risk of / or is taking on an inappropriate caring role.
+Emerging national guidance and legislation is supporting a whole family, joined up approach to supporting families with multiple and complex needs, particularly where a child is at risk of, or is, taking on an inappropriate caring role.
 Below is a list of guidance, strategies and resources to support local developments: